-In the English royal family, the Prince of Wales is like the batter in the on-deck circle waiting for the current batter to complete his swings at bat and get out of the way.
+In the English royal family, the Prince of Wales is like the baseball batter in the on-deck circle.
+The prince must wait for the current batter to complete his swings at bat and get out of the way.
 Not surprisingly, the current ruler may not enjoy contemplating "getting out of the way," since that will occur by the ruler's death.

 Augusta County was named for Princess Augusta, and Frederick County for Prince Frederick